 External use of recorded works shall be subject to the agreement of the Employer, which agreement shall not be unreasonably withheld.

-Unless otherwise agreed by the parties, all rents and other proceeds from the use outside the University of recorded works (except that separately contracted for) shall, after deducting the expenses incurred in that particular use of the recorded material (but not including production costs), be distributed 40% to the Employer and 60% to the member.
-The amount of rent and fees for such external use shall be established by agreement between the parties.
+Unless otherwise agreed by the Parties, all rents and other proceeds from the use outside the University of recorded works (except that separately contracted for) shall, after deducting the expenses incurred in that particular use of the recorded material (but not including production costs), be distributed forty percent (40%) to the Employer and sixty percent (60%) to the member.
+The amount of rent and fees for such external use shall be established by agreement between the Parties.

-Producers and other members of the audio-visual production staff in their role as producers have no rights over recordings produced by them on behalf of the University.
+Producers and other members of the audio-visual production staff in their role as producers have no rights over recordings produced by them on behalf of the Employer.